-Many people think of their coach or the coaching structure as the solution to their problems, assuming the coach is going to tell you what to do.
+Many people think of their coach or the coaching structure as the solution to their problems.
+Or assume the coach is going to tell them what to do.
 That's not the case.
-While each coaching program is different, there are some common elements always included along with some universal expectations.
+While each coaching program is different, common elements exist.
+They also share some universal expectations.

 What You Get

-Expect your coach to help create a clear action plan on how to move ahead and make progress.
+Your coach will help you create a clear action plan on how to move ahead and make progress.
 Provide as much detail on your needs, aspirations and goals as possible.
 The coaching and action plans are only as good as the information you provide.
 Coaches are insightful but few, if any, are mind readers!

 Ask for Feedback